catalyst/developing-with-cwp/slides/docs/04_CreatingANewPage.md

 ### Adding a description
 * Run dev/build again in your browser
   + we will be doing this a lot so I like to keep a browser tab open with the /dev/build URL
-* Reload the Add New Page in the CMS and you should see the Landing Page in the list now has a nice description like the out of the box pages included in SilverStripe and CWP.
+* Reload the Add New Page in the CMS.
+You will now see the Landing Page in the list, along with the description we provided.

 ### Adding a description
 ![Landing Page Description](docs/img/04_add-landing-page.png "Landing page description")

 * You have just created your very first page type.
-* But wait a minute... what about the V part of MVP?
-We'll get to that we a little while
+* But wait... that's only a model and a controller!
+Where's the view?
+More on that soon...

 ## ORM

-* Let's talk about the ORM and database structure.
+* First, let's talk about the ORM and database structure.

 * SilverStripe uses an ORM system for the database
 * ORM stands for Object Relational Model